a-sarris/DelegatedEquatable/README.md

 # DelegatedEquatable

 A property wrapper that allows to delegate the Equatable implementation in one of the object's (Equatable conforming) properties.
-This delegation allows the automatic Equatable conformance without manually implementing `==`.
+This delegation allows the automatic Equatable conformance synthesis without manually implementing `==` even though one of the properties does not itself conform to Equatable.

 Usage of this should be done with care and only when the use case fits the requirements.